 Jannis Wernery is the Empa scientist who is leading the new study to transform agricultural and forestry waste into an insulator (I link it here).

 The choice of starting point fell on charcoal for a simple but crucial reason.
-While wood and cellulose release CO again2 in the atmosphere, in fact, vegetable carbon can "bind" to carbon remaining stable for centuries, or even millennia.
+While wood and cellulose release CO again2 in the atmosphere, in fact, charcoal can "bond" to carbon, remaining stable for centuries, or even millennia.

 Fingers crossed, really.
 We need to work on it, but the prospect of capturing carbon, putting it in our buildings and (once it is removed) transforming the materials into fertilizers is not bad.